LipeAKugel/Alien-Invasion/README.md

 # Alien Invasion

-Little game I made using pygame.
+Simple game project made using Python and Pygame.
+Made for learning purposes.